Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Historical background

 \section{Historical background}

-The concept of what we now refer to as the coherent state of a harmonic oscillator was introduced by Erwin Schr{\"o}dinger in 1926.
-Employing his time dependent equation, he showed that a displaced ground state oscillates without changing shape, with the mean position and mean momentum obeying classical equations of motion~\cite{schr}.
+The concept of what we now refer to as the coherent state of a harmonic oscillator was introduced by Schr{\"o}dinger in 1926.
+Employing his time-dependent equation, he showed that a displaced ground state oscillates without changing shape, with the mean position and mean momentum obeying classical equations of motion~\cite{schr}.
 The extension of this result to many oscillators, including harmonic solids, is direct and straightforward~\cite{hellerkim}.
 This shows that any classical behavior like sound propagating through a harmonic lattice has an exact quantum analog within a coherent state representation.

 Coherent states appeared in a different context in 1954, beginning with Hanbury Brown and Twiss's~\cite{HBT1,HBT2} interferometric measurement of apparent stellar diameters using two telescope mirrors spaced a variable distance apart.
 The field arriving from a distant star is extremely weak and presumably incoherent, so that arriving quanta (particle picture) at distant detectors were expected to be uncorrelated.
 Instead, Hanbury Brown and Twiss found the signal to be correlated, like advancing waves would be at nearby points on a beach.
 The correlation degrades as the telescopes are moved farther apart, and the decorrelation distance reveals the apparent diameter of the distant star.
 The implication that such weak light from an incoherent source arrived as waves did not receive a warm welcome, well after the discovery of the photoelectric effect.
-Eventually, however, the battle of wave {\it vs.} particle paradigms regarding the Hanbury Brown and Twiss controversy initiated the unification of the two paradigms in 1963, sparking the field of quantum optics, with coherent states playing a central role~\cite{Sudarshan1963,glauber1963,qoptics}.
-Here, we develop what might be termed {\it quantum vibronics}, a unification of Fock state and coherent state pictures of lattice vibrations, and apply it to electron-lattice interactions.
+Eventually, however, the battle of wave {\it vs.} particle paradigms regarding the Hanbury Brown and Twiss controversy initiated the unification of the two paradigms in 1963, sparking the field of quantum optics, with coherent states playing a central role~\cite{Sudarshan1963,glauber1963,scully1997quantum}.

 Nowadays, in addition to quantum optics~\cite{walls2007quantum, scully1997quantum, grynberg2010introduction, gerry2005introductory}, coherent states play an important role, e.g., in studies of light-matter interaction in cavity quantum electrodynamics~\cite{Walther2006}, quantum chaos such as scarring~\cite{PhysRevB.96.094204.2017, JPhysCondensMatter.31.105301.2019, PhysRevLett.123.214101.2019}, novel states of quantum matter such as superconductivity or superfluidity~\cite{tinkham2004introduction}, and quantum fields in general~\cite{lancaster2014quantum}.
 Despite the triumph of the coherent state picture in physics, its advantage in describing the dynamics of a lattice has remained elusive, with a few rare exceptions indicating the possibility of an unused asset, such as Refs.~\cite{noolandi_use_1972,van_kranendonk,hellerkim,Heller2021}.
 In this paper, we want to amend this conceptual shortcoming.